Dijadiju/alx-low_level_programming/0x00-hello_world/README.md

 6. Size is not grandeur, and territory does not make a nation Writes a C program that prints the size of various types on the computer it is compiled and run on and must return a value of zero.

+7. Intel
+   Writes a script that generates the assembly code (Intel syntax) of a C code and save it in an output file.
+The C file is saved in the $CFILE and the output file is named as the C file but with the extension .s instead of .c.